btcpayserver/btcpayserver-doc/docs/Deployment/voltagecloud.md

 ## 4. BTCPay server node

-Now we are looking at creating a BTCPay server node.
+Now we are looking at creating a BTCPay Server node.
 It tells us the approximate cost hourly and monthly again as it did with the LND node.

 Click on the `Create` button and lets set the store initials.